basis-technology-corp/annotated-data-model/doc/Examples.rst

 ---------------------

 Relationship mentions are facts expressed in plain text through connections between entities or other noun phrases.
-A sentence with relationship mentions has one of a number of features that expresses the relationship: The predicate is the sentence's main verb or action.
+A relationship mention in a sentence has a number of features that describe the relationship: The predicate is the sentence's main verb or action.
 The first argument is the subject or agent of the relationship.
 The second argument is the object of the action in the relationship.
 The third argument